PrestaShop/prestashop.github.io/news/_posts/2015-08-27-starter-theme-kickoff.markdown

 But wait... no styling?!
 It might not be perfect for a customer, sure, but it should be perfect for a designer as turning the Starter Theme into a real, production-ready theme will be very easy.

-## What will PrestaShop's Starter Theme look like?
+## What Will PrestaShop's Starter Theme look like?

 *Well it will look like \*\*\*\*, that's the point.*